DESL 0101 Safety and Introduction to Shop Practices: 2 semester hours.

 DESL 0125 Heavy Duty Power Trains: 8 semester hours.

 Provides training in heavy duty power train components from engine flywheel through the final drives on heavy duty truck, construction equipment, and farm implements.
 Practical theory and application to perform repair procedures, troubleshooting, diagnosing, failure analysis, preventative maintenance, and adjustments of heavy-duty power trains.
-Manually operated, power-shift actuated, electronic controlled transmissions, differentials, and planetary final drives will be covered.
+Manually operated, power-shift actuated, differentials, and planetary final drives will be covered.
 Introduction to maintenance and repair of heavy duty brake systems is included.
 D

 DESL 0184 Diesel Engine Technology: 5 semester hours.